Measurement of the Triple Higgs Coupling at a HE-LHC: Di-Higgs Signal and Backgrounds

 \subsubsection{Details of the $ggF$ Background}

 The background from single-Higgs production via gluon fusion turns out to be a dominant contribution to the background for $hh$ production, as the true $h\to\gamma\gamma$ process is irreducible, and QCD interactions lead to a significant continuum of $b\bar{b}$, some of which will be indistinguishable from the $h\to b\bar{b}$ signal regardless of cuts.
 However, because the lowest-order process is lacking the two partons necessary to fake a $b\bar{b}$ signal, the background is dependent on different modeling choices.
 To account for all potential production mechanisms of the additional partons, we generate the sample inclusively in the heavy top-mass limit, allowing up to two extra partons in the matrix element, where the partons can be any light jets or a $c$- or $b$-quark.
+This is done with \MadGraph, with all other generator details the same as for the non-resonant QCD backgrounds.
 As with the signal process, the Higgs in the sample is decayed to two photons using \MadSpin\ before passing events to \Pythia\ and \Delphes\, with MLM matching between the parton-level events and the parton shower.
 Note that this is different than how this process was simulated in~\cite{Chang:2018uwu} where this background was generated with \PowhegBox, interfaced to \PythiaSix.
 In~\cite{Chang:2018uwu} this was done to mimic the ATLAS background generation of this process for the HL-LHC~\cite{ATL-PHYS-PUB-2017-001}, which we also compare to for validation in Appendix~A. We have found roughly similar results with \PowhegBox\,and \MadGraph\, however, the \PowhegBox\ codes generate separately at NLO the $h$, $h+j$, and $h+jj$ processes, and in~\cite{Chang:2018uwu} only the $h$ code was used, which in turn means the additional $b$-jets are generated only from the parton shower, or splitting from the single emission interfaced to the parton shower.
 The double real emission graph is not included in the method of ATLAS~\cite{ATL-PHYS-PUB-2017-001} and~\cite{Chang:2018uwu}, nor is the hard gluon splitting diagram.
 We find it is much simpler to generate the inclusive matched sample in \MadGraph\ in the infinite top mass limit (which \PowhegBox\, also takes) with all the relevant processes which lead to hard $b$'s.
+While real emission terms $\propto \alpha_S^2\,y_b^2$ are included in the $b\bar{b}H$ background in Refs.~\cite{ATL-PHYS-PUB-2017-001, Chang:2018uwu} via \Pythia, these include only the terms $\propto \alpha_S^2\,y_b^2$, neglecting the $\alpha_S^3\,y_b\,y_t$ and $\alpha_S^4\,y_t^2$ terms included in our method.
+The $\alpha_S^3\,y_b\,y_t$ terms were considered in Ref.~\cite{Wiesemann:2014ioa}, while the $\alpha_S^4\,y_t^2$ terms have only recently been considered at NLO in Ref.~\cite{Deutschmann:2018avk}.
 We comment on these differences further in both section \ssref{ggF_results} and Appendix A, and demonstrate the robustness of our estimate.
+For a comparison of $b\bar{b}h$ production between different generators, but which do not include the $\alpha_s^4\,y_t^2$ contribution, see Ref.~\cite{DeFlorian:2016spz}.